nens/threedi-docs/source/h_simulation_settings.rst

 [limiter_grad_2d] [limiter_grad_1d]

 The limiter on the water level gradient allows the model to deal with unrealistically steep gradients.
 These can occur when there are, for example, jumps in the bottom.
-In such case the water is not forced by the difference in water level as this gradient is limited to the actual depth.
-Therefore a limiter function is part of the discretization scheme.
-This setting exist for both the flow in the 1D domain as for the 2D domain.
+In such case the water is not forced by the difference in water level, as this gradient is limited to the actual depth.
+Therefore, a limiter function is part of the discretisation scheme.
+This setting exists for flow in the 1D domain and 2D domains.

 .. figure:: image/lim_watlev_grad.png
    :alt: Limiter for water level gradient